-The first step is a comprehensive evaluation of a patient's jawbone if dental implants is a viable option.
-If so, the procedure involves placing a ceramic or metal device within the bone to replace the root of one's natural tooth then an artificial tooth is attached to it.
-In certain cases, Drs.
-Kelly and Kelly will work side-by-side a specialist for the surgical placement of such implants.
+The first step is a comprehensive evaluation of a patient's jawbone.
+If dental implants are a viable option the procedure involves placing a titanium device within the bone to replace the root of one's natural tooth, an artificial tooth is attached to it.
+In certain cases, Dr. Dawn will work side-by-side a specialist for the surgical placement of implants.

 As teeth whitening has grown in popularity, so have the number of methods available.
 There is not one option for everyone.
 Kelly Dental Arts offers comprehensive patient evaluations to determine the extent of treatment needed and their dental history as a means of creating an individually designed plan using the best possible alternative.